 Most sectors will have their ups and downs and the insurance sector is no exception.
 The difference is that until recently, for a very long time, the insurance market has been what is known as “soft”.
 The soft market is distinguished by new entrances to the sector, lots of competition, low and or stable rates and multiple choices for the policyholders.
 The contrasting “hard” market is known for reduced capacity, higher rates, harsher terms and less choice.

 The insurance sector cycle swings between a soft and hard market, this used to happen on average every 6 -7 years.
 What has been unusual is that the market has been soft for a least the last 15 years, with some businesses and insurance professionals never having experienced a change.

 So why is this change happening now, is it all down to Covid19?
-The answer to this is that Covid19 will undoubtedly impact on rates, but it is not the overriding reason.
-I believe rates were set to rise irrespective of Covid.
-Grenfell, floods, low interest rates and a Lloyd’s of London review of loss-making syndicates selling profession indemnity covers, have all contributed to creating a perfect storm.
+The answer to this is that Covid19 will undoubtedly have an impact on insurance rates, but it is not the overriding reason.
+I believe insurance rates were set to rise irrespective of Covid.
+Grenfell, floods, low-interest rates, and a Lloyd’s of London review of loss-making syndicates selling profession indemnity covers, have all contributed to creating a perfect storm.

 What can an insurance broker do to help?

 Fairly presenting the risk information to an insurer clearly and concisely has always been a prerequisite but nowadays it will be even more important for brokers to sell the story behind the risk to the underwriter.
 For example.
 If there have been claims, how did these happen, what has been done to reduce the risk of a similar occurrence?

 Time scales are also even more important now.
 In certain classes and sectors there is going to be a reduced number of insurers in the market.
 In addition to a quality presentation they are going to need adequate time to consider a risk properly.
 A presentation received a few days prior to renewal is unlikely to receive much merit and could result in an immediate declinature.